tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

   k_s &= a_a k_a + a_f k_b - a_f k_a \\\\
 \end{align}
 $$
 In the previous attack, Bob had all the information he needed on the right-hand side of the analogous calculation.
 In MuSig, Bob must somehow know Alice's private key and the faked private key (the terms don't cancel anymore) in order to create a unilateral signature, and so his cancellation attack is defeated.

-### Replay attacks!
+### Replay Attacks!

 It's critical that a new nonce be chosen for every signing ceremony.
 The best way to do this is to make use of a cryptographically secure (pseudo-)random number generator (CSPRNG).